 Martin Magidi is a Postdoctoral Researcher for the Urban Governance Research Lab as part of the African Mayoral Leadership Initiative (AMALI).
-He first joined the African Centre for Cities as a Postdoctoral Researcher in June 2019.
-His work is part of the Robert Bosch Stiftung Pan-African College on Sustainable Cities programme – a research college made up of researchers from five African universities (University of Ghana, University of Nairobi, the United Nations University Institute for Natural Resources (Ghana), the University of Cape Town and Wits University).
-Martin does research on sustainable urbanisation in Africa, with a special interest auto-construction, informality and urban sprawl in Cape Town.
-He is also interested in urban informality in its many manifestations (the informal economy, livelihoods, housing, employment and skills) and how it is governed in African cities.
+He first joined the African Centre for Cities as a Postdoctoral Researcher in June 2019 as part of the Robert Bosch Stiftung Pan-African College on Sustainable Cities programme – a research college made up of researchers from five African universities (University of Ghana, University of Nairobi, the United Nations University Institute for Natural Resources (Ghana), the University of Cape Town and Wits University).
+Magidi employs ethnographic methods to research and understand urban informality in its many manifestations (the informal economy, livelihoods, housing, employment and skills) and how it is governed in African cities.

-Martin holds a PhD in Development Studies from the University of KwaZulu-Natal’s (UKZN) School of Built Environment and Development (2019).
+Magidi holds a PhD in Development Studies from the University of KwaZulu-Natal’s (UKZN), School of Built Environment and Development (2019).
 His PhD study unpacked urban livelihoods after deindustrialisation in Zimbabwe – a research that cemented his interest in urban studies and development.
-Martin also holds a Master of Development Studies, a Bachelor of Arts and a Diploma in Personnel Management – all from Zimbabwe.
+Magidi also holds a Master of Development Studies, a Bachelor of Arts and a Diploma in Personnel Management – all from Zimbabwe.
 Prior to joining ACC, he worked in academic research, public health research, post-conflict environmental rehabilitation projects as well as high school teaching.

 - Magidi, M. (2022).
 Small towns as research sites: The impacts of deindustrialization on livelihoods in Norton, Zimbabwean.
 South African Geographical Journal, https://doi.org/10.1080/03736245.2022.2049633